kyhoolee/shortest-path-problem-using-rl/docs/create policy by A* using tree.md

 * Traditional A* algorithm is applied to graph
 * Since structure of graph is unknown, **drawing graph from root node** and A* simulation will be performed simultaneously(image below)
   - Compute h(n) by using neural network to output node states value
+  - Each node has 6 edges
+  - 30 simulations are done for creating 1 policy
+    - 30 close nodes are selected(without root node)

 <img src="https://user-images.githubusercontent.com/43307537/73133181-7e6bec80-4068-11ea-8e42-f15f913b5697.jpg" width="100%" height="100%" title="px(픽셀) 크기 설정" alt="container bay"></img>
   #